Sex Pistols’ Johnny Rotten Loses Lawsuit Against Bandmates Over Danny Boyle’s ‘Pistol’ FX Show

 The show has been filming during the pandemic and stars Anson Boon (“1917”) as Lydon and Thomas Brodie-Sangster (“The Queen’s Gambit”) as the band’s former manager Malcolm McLaren.
 Boyle directs while Craig Pearce (“Moulin Rouge!”) and Frank Cottrell Boyce (“Doctor Who”) have written the screenplay.

 The legal wrangle revolved around a 1988 contract signed by Lydon, Jones and Cook that said licenses for the music could be granted by agreement from the majority of the band.
+Jones and Cook brought the lawsuit to enforce the contract.
 Lydon argued the contract had never been adhered to and any request for licenses were therefore subject to members’ individual vetoes.

-After taking the dispute to London’s High Court last month, a judge has now ruled that the contract is in force and that the majority of the band can overrule any individual member’s veto.
+After Jones and Cook took the dispute to London’s High Court last month, a judge has now ruled that the contract is in force and that the majority of the band can overrule any individual member’s veto.